-1. The jack is designed for power operation of the ailerons in accurate response to movement of the control column.
-The jack responds to a supply of pressure fluid directed by a servo valve mounted on the jack body.
-Provision is made for automatic change-over to manual control in the event of a hydraulic pressure failure, this being achieved by the automatic unseating of a pressure-held by-pass valve in the jack.
-The jack retains the notched ram of the earlier type jack, anchorage to the aircraft structure being achieved by 'gagging' the release unit in the locked position with a special locking bolt.
-2. Jack AH 33523 has an increase in body wall thickness in the region of the duct blanking plug (Figure 1), compared with the earlier type jack AH 23505.
+1. The jack is designed for power operation of the ailerons in accurate response to movements of the control column.
+The jack responds to a supply of pressure fluid directed by a servo valve, mounted on the jack body.
+Provision is made for automatic change-over to manual control in the event of hydraulic pressure failure, this being achieved by the automatic unseating of a pressure-held by-pass valve in the jack.
+The jack ram is notched to receive the release unit pawl and, when the release unit is fitted, the pawl is locked permanently in the notch.
+The release unit, being attached to the aircraft structure, is used solely as an anchorage for the jack ram.